-Cindy Lambert

-What is a winning book proposal?
+Cindy Lambert What is a winning book proposal?

-A winning book proposal is a tool that entices seven audiences (author, agent, editor, pub board, marketing, creative, and sales) to grasp a contagious vision for a book, and then equips them to successfully play their parts in placing the book into the hands its ideal readership.
+A winning book proposal is a tool that entices seven audiences to grasp a contagious vision for a book, and then equips them to successfully play their parts in placing the book into the hands its ideal readership.
 What does a book proposal accomplish for each audience?
 The Seven Audiences of a Book Proposal:

 - Author

 - Agent

 - Acquiring Editors

 - Publishing Board

+- Creative (art & design)

 - Marketing

-- Creative (art & design)

 - Sales Team

 Goal: Equip each audience to play their part in my book's success

+Cindy Lambert

-Formatting your proposal:
+Formatting and sending your proposal

+IMPORTANT: The headings on the sample proposal template below cover the critical elements of a thorough proposal.
+However, some agents and/or publishers may have variations in requirements.
+Once you have selected the agents/publishers you wish to approach, research each agent's/publisher's requirements, standards and procedures.
+Format:

-- 12 point Times New Roman font on standard 8 1⁄2 x 11. - Single-space the entire proposal EXCEPT the sample chapters.
-Sample chapters need to be double-spaced. - Number all pages sequentially, including your sample chapters. - Footer: include your name, title, and page number on the footer of every page - NEVER BIND, HOLE-PUNCH, OR STAPLE PAGES!
+- 12 point Times New Roman font on standard 8 1⁄2 x 11

+- Single-space the entire proposal EXCEPT the sample chapters, which need to be double-spaced

+- Number ALL pages sequentially, including pages of sample chapters

+- Footer: include your name, title, and page number on the footer of every page

+- If sending a physical copy, NEVER BIND, HOLE-PUNCH, OR STAPLE PAGES!

-Cover Letter:
+Create a Cover Letter

+The 4 C's of a Cover letter: